Three Ways to Get a Breastfed Baby to Take a Bottle

 - Take your baby for a casual walk.
 If your baby is upset she will likely begin to calm down.

 - Face the baby outward in the baby holder where she can see and become distracted.
-This is especially important if the mother is taking the baby for a walk.
+This is especially important if the mother is taking the baby for a walk and the baby really craves skin-to-skin contact while feeding.
 Having the baby's head facing the mother's breast on the walk should be avoided.
 It's best if someone other than the mother attempts these steps as it can be more difficult for a mother to bottle feed a baby when the infant is used to breastfeeding from her.

 - The Baby Bjorn is a great carrier because it frees up both of the hands of the person walking the baby.
 You will see why this is important in the next steps.